NxPKG/khulnasoft-docs/content/r2/api/s3/extensions.md

 ### Conditional operations in `CopyObject` for the destination object

 {{<Aside type="note">}}
 This feature is currently in beta.
-If you have feedback, reach out to us on the [Cloudflare Developer Discord](https://discord.gg/rrZXVVcKQF) in the #r2-storage channel or open a thread on the [Community Forum](https://community.cloudflare.com/c/developers/storage/81).
+If you have feedback, reach out to us on the [Khulnasoft Developer Discord](https://discord.gg/rrZXVVcKQF) in the #r2-storage channel or open a thread on the [Community Forum](https://community.Khulnasoft.com/c/developers/storage/81).
 {{</Aside>}}

 `CopyObject` already supports conditions that relate to the source object through the `x-amz-copy-source-if-...` headers as part of our compliance with the S3 API.
 In addition to this, R2 supports an R2 specific set of headers that allow the `CopyObject` operation to be conditional on the target object: